learn-co-curriculum/phrg-orm-updating-records/README.md

 ## Duplication and Object ID

-What happens when we create another song, also called `"Hello"`?
+What happens when we create another song also called `"Hello"`?
 After all, this is not *such* an uncommon song title.

 ```ruby
 another_hello = Song.create(name: "Hello", album: "Hello!!")